 Accepted applicants must provide official health history documentation that they have completed all required immunizations, and pass a criminal background check prior to matriculation.

-RFUMS prefers to receive World Education Services (www.wes.org) Course-by-Course or Educational Credential Evaluators (www.ece.org) Comprehensive Course-by-Course reports.
+RFUMS prefers to receive Educational Credential Evaluators (www.ece.org) Comprehensive Course-by-Course reports or World Education Services (www.wes.org) Course-by-Course reports.
 WES International Credential Advantage Package (ICAP) or ECE Subject Analysis versions are strongly encouraged.
+ECE is favored Transcripts are preferred, but both are acceptable.

 Pharmacist/Healthcare Provider references are strongly encouraged.
 Supervisor, Employer & Professor references are also acceptable.
-The submission of more that two references is acceptable.
+The submission of more that two references or a committee letter is acceptable.

 The interview consists of faculty interviews, an individual writing exercise, a team excercise, lunch, and a University tour.